What "Diwali" as a Festival of Light means for me (in 2022)

 To accompany the Diwali season, the story of Rama, Sita and Ravana had been preserved over the centuries.
 I had encountered the story in many different ways - as picture books, school plays, temple sermons, and movies.
 I felt happy when King Rama with his monkey friends rescued Queen Sita from the ten-headed demon king Ravana.
 Their return to the kingdom was marked by the lighting of many lights, and as a girl who took in many Disney and Bollywood movies, I longed for the ‘fairytale’.

 I must have wondered rather deeply how different religious and spiritual pathways, and social groups explored rituals and festival, and how they celebrated the return of the ‘light’.
-Thanks to my training in Transpersonal Art Therapy, I was able to meet a new way of exploring Nature’s annual seasonal festivals as a way towards illumination.
+Thanks to my training in Transpersonal Art Therapy, I was able to meet a new way of exploring Nature’s annual seasonal festivals, as a way towards a holistic illumination.

-As I steadily learned to bear and endure through many crises of the soul, I realised that this was what I was experiencing as mental health challenges and physical ailments.
-I found the light of love by allowing myself to be with the unknown and unfamiliar places, which meant working to set down my intellect at times.
+As I steadily learned to bear and endure through many crises of the soul, I realised that this was what I was experiencing as 'mental health' challenges and physical ailments.

-Through my own inner work in freedom, using specific transpersonal arts processes, I realised that illnesses and imbalances are gifts of awakening to deeper feelings that can clarify thinking.
-As new awareness increased in me over time, I steadily came to my own knowing around “Diwali” and I could notice the similarities of archetypal pictures across many religious and spiritual views of the light, that were not in any books or online.
+Using specific transpersonal arts processes, I began to realise that illnesses and imbalances are gifts of awakening to deeper feelings that can clarify human thinking.
+As new awareness increased in me over time, I steadily came to my own knowing around “Diwali".
+Experiences invited me to discern the similarities of archetypal pictures across many religious and spiritual views of the Light, both from the Sun and from the Moon (within and around us).

-Today, having taken the last 6 years years away from Diwali, to look at my soul and its content using Anthroposophical arts processes, I appreciate the gift of my sensitivities to recognise authenticity and recognise what is healthy and not.
+Today, having taken the last 6 years years away from celebrating "Diwali", to look at my soul and its content using Anthroposophical tools, I appreciate the gift of my sensitivities to recognise authenticity.

-I feel ready to embrace Diwali in a way that feels relevant for me; that makes sense to me as an archetypal story of inner transformation, relevant for the whole wider cycle of human evolution.
+I feel ready to embrace Diwali in a way that makes sense to me, as an archetypal story of inner transformation, relevant for human evolution now, held within the whole wider cycle of divine world aims, and not as an out-of-time relic of the past.

 Today I feel deeply grateful to have found my way towards understanding, reverence and humility, towards not only the ancient Indian gods and goddesses, but all forms across the later epochs of time.
 Meeting some them in the context of world evolution beyond my little lifetime, whether through dreams or encounters in my artwork, has been both challenging and rewarding.